flaviassantos/dashboard/README.md

 # Welcome to Dashboard!

-# A end to end project from data collection to putting a model into production.
+A end to end project from data collection to putting a model into production.

- 1. Minimum Viable Product:

- - Deployment of Linear Regression to Predict House Sales

- 2. TODO: CI/CD

- 3. TODO: Elaborated dashboard with interesting visualizations
+## How to install

+$ docker pull flaviassantos/dashboard:latest

+The documentation is available on [Docker hub](https://hub.docker.com/repository/docker/flaviassantos/dashboard).

-## Environment and tools
+### Environment and tools

-1. scikit-learn
+1. python 3.7
 2. pandas
 3. numpy
 4. flask
 5. docker
+6. scikit-learn

 ```